 Cattail in the Environment

 Cattail is ubiquitous in natural wetland environments, but it will grow almost anywhere with ample moisture and sun.
-It thrives in six to eight inches of water, but will grow without standing water, as long as the soil is stays constantly wet.
 The margins of rivers, streams and lakes are all places that cattail is found, as well as roadside ditches, irrigation canals, and farm ponds.

 Growing four to eight feet in height with one-inch wide leaves that taper to a rounded point at the top, cattail differs from most other large grass-like wetland species (like rushes and reeds) in that the foliage is flat, rather than round.